131/screen-recorder/README.md

 Capture codec is optimized to VLC real time capture best setting (ogg/theo, hight bitrate).
 Feel free to transcode/re-encode as please you afterward.

+# Note
+ffmpeg can also grab desktop, yet, we prefer a minimal (bundled) VLC for its ability to expose a telnet/rc interface and start capture very quickly (as the VLC process is already running in the background).

 # Installation
 ```
 npm install screen-capture-recorder